 I was reading an article recently, and it asked the question, “Are college graduates ready for the jobs of tomorrow?”.
-I knew when I graduated I wasn’t fully prepared for the pressures of the working world.
-I assumed you went to college, graduated and started your career.
+When I graduated, I wasn’t fully prepared for the pressures of the working world.
+My assumption was that you went to college, graduated and started your career.
 I never really thought to myself, “Am I fully prepared for this new career?”
-I wasn’t even sure if the career path I picked would last.
+“Is this what I want to do until I retire?”

 College graduates today are faced with many challenges, including high cost, competitive job markets and perhaps most importantly, having the correct job readiness.
 A recent article from the College & Career Readiness Center stated that 70% of all new jobs would require some form of post-secondary credentials.
 Are there any colleges classes teaching job readiness?